Savannah McCaskill: Racing Louisville, 2021

-Angel City, 2022–2023
+Angel City FC, 2021–23

-After the 2021 Season McCaskill was traded to Angel City FC in exchange for the No. 6 pick in the 2022 NWSL Draft and $25,000 in allocation money.
+In December 2021, McCaskill was traded to Angel City FC in exchange for the No. 6 pick in the 2022 NWSL Draft and $25,000 in allocation money.
 Louisville later traded that pick to North Carolina Courage for Jessica McDonald.

-McCaskill was Angel City's joint top scorer with Alyssa Thompson with four goals in the 2023 regular season.
-On July 29, she scored two goals in a 2–1 win against the Portland Thorns in the Challenge Cup group stage.
-She assisted Thompson and scored the stoppage-time winner in a 2–1 win against the Houston Dash on October 8.
+On July 29, McCaskill scored both of Angel City's goals in a 2–1 win against the Portland Thorns in the Challenge Cup group stage.
+She assisted Alyssa Thompson and scored the stoppage-time winner in a 2–1 win against the Houston Dash on October 8.
 She was named NWSL Player of the Month two times and selected to the NWSL Second XI at the end of the year.
-She left Angel City with 11 goals and 5 assists in 44 regular-season games.